huntabyte/bits-ui/sites/docs/content/components/pagination.md

 </Pagination.Root>
 ```

+#### Use Cases

+-   Implementing custom behaviors on page change
+-   Integrating with external state management solutions
+-   Triggering side effects (e.g., logging, data fetching)

-### Controlled
+### 3. Fully Controlled

-Sometimes, you may want complete control over the component's `page` state, meaning you will be "kept in the loop" and be required to apply the state change yourself.
-While you'll rarely need this, it's possible to do so by setting the `controlledPage` prop to `true`.
+For complete control over the component's pressed state, use the `controlledPage` prop.
+This approach requires you to manually manage the state, giving you full control over when and how the component responds to change events.

+To implement controlled state:

-You will then be responsible for updating a local state variable that is passed as the `page` prop to the `Pagination.Root` component.
+1. Set the `controlledPage` prop to `true` on the `Pagination.Root` component.
+2. Provide a `page` prop to `Pagination.Root`, which should be a variable holding the current state.
+3. Implement an `onPageChange` handler to update the state when the internal state changes.

 ```svelte
 <script lang="ts">
 	import { Pagination } from "bits-ui";
 	let myPage = $state(1);
 </script>